cxu47/DigitalFrame/README.md

 # Progress
 - [x] created server and client structure
 - [x] created docker file
 - [x] created photo upload function
+- [x] created temp download extension before completion
+- [x] created loop checking cache folder
+- [x] created loop checking server to update cache folder in the background
+- [x]

 # Current Features (important notes)
 - No duplicate detection.
 New photo if dup name, will replace older photo
+- currently no remove photo function on server -- only way to update cache from app is to download.
+Need to test on deleting photos if slideshow updates. currently only checks manually delete from cache folder, works fine.